mkellerman/minimal-mistakes/_posts/2019/2019-01-02-Copy-xItem_to_remote_session.md

 ### Conclusion

 So there you have it.. little duck tape, a couple paperclips, and presto, my own little script to copy over files, functions and modules to a remote PowerShell Session.

+You really need to see the source to appreciate it.
 I'll dump the source of Copy-xItem, Copy-xFunction and Copy-xModule, on GitHub.

 https://github.com/mkellerman/Copy-xItem

-Let me know what you think!
+Go check it out and let me know what you think!
 And dont be shy to make PRs!